Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The city also has an extensive ferry system, which tends to be less tourist-orientated than the express catamaran service, and visitors can enjoy spectacular views of the fjords.
 Driving in Bergen can be somewhat confusing, and drivers must pay a toll every time they enter the city so it becomes expensive.
 Nevertheless, car rental agencies are available.

-'Norway in a nutshell', the slogan adopted by one of the fjord tour operators, sums up exactly what one can expect from a holiday in Bergen, the quaint Norwegian port city that in its medieval heyday was a major player as a Hanseatic League trading centre.
+'Norway in a nutshell', the slogan adopted by one of the fjord tour operators, sums up exactly what one can expect from a holiday in Bergen, the quaint Norwegian port city that, in its medieval heyday, was a major player as a Hanseatic League trading centre.

 The old quarter of Bryggen, a UNESCO World Heritage Site, is a treasure trove of history and the must-see part of the city.
 A stroll from one end of Bryggen to the other takes under half an hour, but there are some great museums along this stretch, including the Bryggens Museum and the Hanseatic Museum, both of which provide insight into the lives and living conditions of the merchants who established the neighbourhood in medieval times.

 Other worthwhile attractions in the city include its oldest surviving building, St Mary's Church, and the Troldhaugen Edvard Grieg Museum, for lovers of classical music.
-All travellers should take advantage of the cable cars which ascend Mount Ulriken and Mount Floyen, to admire views of the city, which has a beautiful setting.
+All travellers should take advantage of the cable cars that ascend Mount Ulriken and Mount Floyen, to admire views of the city, which has a beautiful setting.
 Apart from its historic significance, many travel to Bergen for its many music festivals, so it is worth checking what's on during your travels.

 Bergen is known as the gateway to the fjords and most visitors use the city as a starting point for adventures further afield.
 The region is transformed between summer and winter and the season for travel should be carefully calculated according to desired activities.